ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 </InputChoiceTabs.VisualStudio>
 </InputChoiceTabs>

+> ⚠ Note: Additional `HotChocolate.*` packages need to have the same version.

 #### 3. Defining the schema

 Next, we want to create a GraphQL schema.
 The GraphQL schema defines which data we expose and how consumers can interact with said data.